explorer436/programming-playground/JavaPlayground/src/preparation/HowToPrepareForTheAmazonOnlineCodingInterview.md

 Abu Bakkar, Designer (2012-present)

 Amazon is one of the top IT/technology company in the world.
 It is huge.
 Many excellent software engineers want to work for Amazon and so do I. I applied to Amazon three times in total.
-THe first two times were not successful and at http://amazon.jobs it says “was not selected”.
+THe first two times were not successful and at http://amazon.jobs it says ï¿½was not selectedï¿½.

 MY AMAZON INTERVIEW EXPERIENCE